IBM-Cloud/docs/services/GlobalizationPipeline/index.md

 * Edit the generated translations
 * Update the source file that is used in the bundle and regenerate the translations

-## Importing translated bundles into service
+## Importing translated bundles
 {: #globalizationpipeline_importtranslatedbundlesintoservice}

 Alternatively, if you already have translated resource files, you can import them to a new bundle.
-For more information see [Java Client Tools for {{site.data.keyword.GlobalizationPipeline_full}}](https://github.com/IBM-Bluemix/gp-java-tools).
+For more information see [Java Client Tools for {{site.data.keyword.GlobalizationPipeline_short}}](https://github.com/IBM-Bluemix/gp-java-tools).

 **Note:**  If the original source file is updated, the keys and values that are defined in the file are synchronized with the most recent version of the source file so that only the changed keys and values are translated.

-## Estimating {{site.data.keyword.GlobalizationPipeline_full}} Data Usage
+## Estimating {{site.data.keyword.GlobalizationPipeline_short}} Data Usage
 {: #globalizationpipeline_documentpricing}

-{{site.data.keyword.GlobalizationPipeline_full}} stores your translations in a backend database.
+{{site.data.keyword.GlobalizationPipeline_short}} stores your translations in a backend database.
 To estimate active data size, you can refer to the formula below:

 `<expected resource data storage size in MB> ˜= 0.0005 * <number of key/value pairs in the source resource> * <number of languages including the source language>`